dcast822/Housing_salesprice_prediction_with_Machine_Learning/README.md

 |  Model_15 Correlated features >-25 |  247087410.31 | 325002715.87 |    15719.01    |    18027.83   |      .93     |      .9     |       .92       |

 ## Conclusion
 Initially the results from model 8 which only included features with a correlation of over .3, surpassed anything I did in the first 7 models.
 Some key take aways were an improvement to 87% for the testing R2 Score, and being able to halve my testing RMSE from model 1(43,739.88 to 20,642.51).
 An additional metric I wanted to evaluate with was the adjusted R2, this is because the fact that the Adjust R2 value was higher than my testing R2 indicated that my models would work well by adding additional features.
 This dictated the rest of my approach which peaks with model 14 which not only achieves the highest testing R2 score of .9 but also has the lowest RMSE of 17,984.23.
 Due to the differences in dealing with nulls, actually dealing with outliers, and processing the data allowed for my features to become more useful in building a model.
 There was no need to use polynomial features and because my models were at a good bias variance level, there was no need for regularization either.
 When you take into account the initial approach and having a baseline from the cross validation mean for testing at .65, being able to improve the model by 25 points to .9 is substantial.
-Also when comparing it to the best performing model(model 7) from the first batch which had a testing R2 score of .83 there is also a 7 point improvement in performance with this latest iteration.
+Also when comparing it to the best performing model(model 7) from the first batch which had a testing R2 score of .83 there is also a 7 point improvement in performance with model 14 having a .9 for its testing R2 score.
-Key insights from the top ten coefficients for the best performing model were the following:
-* A house in the neigborhood of Greenhills with all else held constant gets an increase of 102,503.32 while one in Northride Heights gets an increase of 30,243.25, Northridge increases at 26,121, Veenker increases at 23,702.57.

-* Holding all else constant a house whose main exterior material is stone will have an increase in value of 26,330.17, while secondary materials of brick common will increase in value 18,002.22 and brick face 17,896.38.
-* The ms_subclass 70 & 60 indicate 2 story homes that cover 1945 and before as well as 1946 and newer.
-All else held constant ms_subclass 70 classified homes have an increase of 21992.12 while ms_subclass 60 have an increase of 20511.62(all else held constant).

 ## Next steps
 After vastly improving the linear regression model, revisiting the project in the future will entail applying different types of models such as boosting models just to see if there is better performance.
 The boosting model may not be as inferential but am curious to performance.
-​
-# housing_data_analysis